 EDDS Draft Guidance at lines 353–361.

 Following FDA’s recommendations in the EDDS Draft Guidance, this document presents consensus guidelines from the Exceptions Handling Work Group on what trading partners will do to address the various exceptions expected to arise.
 Trading partners of the work group concur, as presented in these guidelines, that product should not be sold until the exception is resolved.
 However, many including HDA urged the agency to abandon the three-day limit as both unrealistic and unnecessary for supply chain security and patient safety; it is hoped that FDA will eliminate this time limit should the agency revise the draft guidance.
+Trading partners should to be re-worded

 The development of these guidelines and the discussion of the many scenarios have demonstrated that resolving discrepancies can be complex and time-consuming.
 Trading partners should use their best efforts to resolve them — without arbitrary deadlines — so that deliberative, informed steps may be taken to determine what happened and to avoid future errors.
 So long as product subject to a discrepancy remains in quarantine, it is the position of the Exceptions Handling Work Group that trading partners should continue to resolve the discrepancy even if those efforts extend beyond three business days and, if the matter is resolved satisfactorily, the product should be removed from quarantine and can be sold (assuming of course, there are no other signs of it being suspect or illegitimate, such as evidence of tampering or counterfeiting, or otherwise should not be distributed — for instance, when product is damaged, expired or under recall).

-These guidelines do not constitute and are not intended to represent legal advice and are based on evolving understanding of DSCSA requirements.
+These guidelines are voluntary and do not constitute and are not intended to represent legal advice and are based on evolving understanding of DSCSA requirements.
 As such, the recommendations presented here may change as the FDA issues additional guidance, finalizes the EDDS Draft Guidance, or releases other regulations.
 Each company must make its own business decision about passing and accepting transaction data among trading partners — and what it will do if there is an exception to the usual sending and receiving of products and their associated data.
 Companies should consult with their legal counsel, regulatory compliance specialists and trading partners for further implementation guidance.

 GENERAL PRINCIPLES